SiPBA/sar/README.md

-SARLIB: Statistical Analysis and Regression Library
+SARlib: Statistical Analysis and Regression Library
 ================================================================================

 This library provides tools for statistical analysis, regression modeling,